albertlatacz/albertlatacz/TEMPLATE.md

 ## Hi, I'm Albert 🙂

-Enthusiastic and open minded, hands-on engineering lead with experience in building software systems that work.
+Enthusiastic and open-minded, hands-on engineering lead with experience in building software systems that work.
 I help teams to deliver solid software with emphasis on lean and incremental approach, pragmatic programming principles and value delivery without compromising on quality.
 Check out [my website](https://www.talk2duck.com) for more details.

 I have been recently passionate about mono-repositories and anything to improve developer experience.
-Co-founded [Monopolis](https://monopolis.cloud) – Internal Developer Portal SaaS, with a strong focus on automating best practices to improve Developer, Team and Organisational productivity.
+Co-founded [Monopolis](https://monopolis.cloud) – Internal Developer Portal SaaS, with a strong focus on automating best practices to improve developer, team and organisational productivity.

 Here are some stats on my GitHub career in the last **{{ ACCOUNT_AGE }}** years: